 Let's start by defining those two terms:

-1. Lead: In Base, we define a Lead as a person or company that you have not yet qualified for a sale.
+1. Lead: In Zendesk Sell, we define a Lead as a person or company that you have not yet qualified for a sale.
 Leads can come from a variety of sources like business cards you collect at a networking event or email addresses you pull from Linkedin.

-2. Contact: In Base, a Contact is defined as a person or company that you've qualified for a sale or have done business with in the past.
+2. Contact: In Zendesk Sell, a Contact is defined as a person or company that you've qualified for a sale or have done business with in the past.

-By those definitions, the flow in Base is currently created to be one way.
+By those definitions, the flow in Sell is currently created to be one way.
 Once a Lead is converted into a Contact, there should be no need to go back.

 That said, we understand that mistakes are made and provide a few workarounds to this rule:

 Exporting and Re-Importing

 - Run an export of your account.
 "Learn how to export your Sell account here."